stephengold/Garrett/README.md

     + the [Linux Mint][mint] operating system
     + LWJGL, the Lightweight Java Game Library
     + the [Markdown] document-conversion tool
+    + Microsoft Windows
     + the [NetBeans] integrated development environment

-I am grateful to [Github] and [Sonatype] for providing free hosting for this project and many other open-source projects.
+I am grateful to [GitHub] and [Sonatype] for providing free hosting for this project and many other open-source projects.

 I'm also grateful to my dear Holly, for keeping me sane.

-If I've misattributed anything or left anyone out, please let me know so I can correct the situation: sgold@sonic.net
+If I've misattributed anything or left anyone out, please let me know, so I can correct the situation: sgold@sonic.net

 [Jump to table of contents](#toc)

 [ant]: https://ant.apache.org "Apache Ant Project"
 [bsd3]: https://opensource.org/licenses/BSD-3-Clause "3-Clause BSD License"